 Hochschild’s research indicated that emotional labour could be as difficult and as tiring for employees as any of the other tasks they did in their jobs.
 It also had effects outside the workplace, such as employees becoming emotionally exhausted in the rest of their lives, or resenting their employer for making them manufacture emotions that were opposite to how they would usually feel.
 The extensive research on emotional labour that followed Hochschild’s work has investigated such topics as how employees manage their emotional labour in dealings with the public when the employer’s reputation is tarnished; how or whether the experience of emotional labour varies across demographic groups (e.g. differences in how male and female workers experience emotional labour); and what emotional labour looks like in different types of occupations or workplaces.

-Hartley says “emotional labour” is the work around emotions that that women do in the home, including regulating their own emotions, helping others in the household to feel positive emotions, and making sure that tasks get done in the household, or get done the right way.
+Hartley says “emotional labour” is the work around emotions that women do in the home, including regulating their own emotions, helping others in the household to feel positive emotions, and making sure that tasks get done in the household, or get done the right way.
 All of these are work, and all of them involve emotions.
-And the division of household labour, including the emotions around that division and that labour, is an important topic – especially, as Hartley rightly points out, when women continue to do most household work.
+The division of household labour, including the emotions around that division and that labour, is an important topic – especially, as Hartley rightly points out, when women continue to do most household work.
 But being annoyed at managing the household and working to keep it running is not “emotional labour”, and Hartley does not make a convincing case why it should be.

 Hartley claims that “it wasn’t until much more recently [after 2005] that the topic started gaining more widespread interest outside the academic world” (p.
 11), which is not an accurate statement.
 Her support for this statement is a 2015 article on the website The Toast which Hartley alleges “opened the public conversation about emotional labor”.
 I’d never seen this article before or heard of the website it appeared on.
 That doesn’t mean that either aren’t important – but I can’t accept that this article “opened [a] public conversation” when it appears to be what some would call only “Internet-famous”.
 Since Hochschild’s book is now in its third edition and was named a “notable book of the year” by the New York Times, I’d suggest that in the 30-plus years since its publication, The Managed Heart has done much more to bring “emotional labour” into the “public conversation” than posts on the Internet in the past few years.